-On January 28, 2015, the Board adopted a written diversity policy that sets out the Company's approach to diversity, including gender, on the Board and among the executive officers of the Company.
+On January 28, 2015, the Board adopted a written Diversity Policy that sets out the Company's approach to diversity, including gender, on the Board and among the executive officers of the Company.
 The GN Committee and the Board aim to attract and maintain a Board and an executive team that have an appropriate mix of diversity, skill and expertise.
 All Board and executive officer appointments will be based on merit, and the skill and contribution that the candidate is expected to bring to the Board and the executive team, with due consideration given to the benefits of diversity.

-Pursuant to the diversity policy, when considering the composition of, and individuals to nominate or hire to, the Board and the executive team, the GN Committee and the Board, as applicable, shall consider diversity from a number of perspectives, including but not limited to gender, age, race, ethnicity and cultural diversity, with a priority of maintaining and increasing Board gender diversity through set measurable targets.
+Pursuant to the Diversity Policy, when considering the composition of, and individuals to nominate or hire to, the Board and the executive team, the GN Committee and the Board, as applicable, shall consider diversity from a number of perspectives, including but not limited to gender, age, race, ethnicity and cultural diversity, with a priority of maintaining and increasing Board gender diversity through set measurable targets.
 In addition, when assessing and identifying potential new members to join the Board or the executive team, the GN Committee and the Board, as applicable, consider the current level of diversity on the Board and the executive team.

 The GN Committee and the Board are responsible for developing measurable objectives to implement the diversity policy and to measure its effectiveness.
 The GN Committee annually considers whether to set targets based on diversity for the appointment of individuals to the Board or the executive team, recognizing that notwithstanding any targets set in any given year, the selection of diverse candidates will depend on the pool of available candidates with the necessary skills, knowledge and experience.
-At their January 2018 meetings, the GN Committee and the Board confirmed, as a priority, that the Company is committed to increasing Board gender diversity and set measurable targets relating to obtaining and maintaining adequate gender diversity on the Board.
-In furtherance of this commitment, the Board specifically resolved to take proactive steps to attempt to identify a suitable woman candidate for appointment to fill an existing vacancy, or for election to the Board, as soon as reasonably possible, and set a measurable target of having a woman on the Board or putting a suitable women nominee to the shareholders for election as a director of the Company no later than at the Company's Annual Meeting of Shareholders to be held in 2019.